0

 Core Placement

-The next aspect to consider for surfskate wheels is core placement, which refers to where the bearings are positioned on the wheel.
 In centerset wheels, the bearings are positioned directly in the middle of the wheel.
 In offset wheels, the bearings are offset to one side.

 Centerset wheels give you more slide.
 Offset wheels give you more grip.
 In most cases, you want offset wheels for surfskating, although there may be exceptions.